First aid in the workplace

 As a minimum, first aid officers should hold a current senior first aid certificate, or competency based equivalent from a Registered Training Organisation.
 A higher level or additional training may be required to ensure first aiders have the most current and appropriate skills to manage risks identified in your workplace.

 Kits should be identifiable and located in easily accessible areas.
 Depending on your work environment, you may need multiple first aid kits, and supplementary stations which include a defibrillator.
 All workers should know where the kits are located, and work processes established to ensure appropriate supplies are maintained and are in date.

 First aid room

-Complimentary training courses are available for GIO customers to help businesses prevent workplace injuries and reduce associated claims costs.
-Customers also have access to a wide range of discounted training courses provided through our partnership with National Safety Council of Australia (NSCA).
-For more information on the training courses or if you have any risk management queries, please get in touch.
+Training courses are available for GIO customers.
+These can help businesses prevent workplace injuries and reduce associated claims costs.
+Customers can also access discounted accredited training courses provided through our partnership with National Safety Council of Australia Foundation (NSCA).

 Please get in touch for more information on the training courses or if you have any risk management queries.